-First, get an SD card that suits your device.
+First, get an SD card or USB drive that suits your device.
 Different devices come with different SD card slots.
-If the SD card doesn’t fit into the slot, you might consider using a smaller on like Micro SD card.
+If the SD card doesn’t fit into the slot, you might consider using a smaller one like a Micro SD card.
 Often Micro SD cards are available with adapters, which works as a larger SD card as well.

 When buying an SD card, it’s not just the price that matters.
 It’s about the storage class.
 You don’t want to buy the slowest SD card for app installation and end up slowing down the app itself.
 So be careful while choosing an SD card.

-Insert an SD card, memory card or other storage device and then open ‘Settings’ app from the start menu.
+Step 1: Insert an SD card or a USB drive, and then open the Settings app from the start menu.

-Now, in the Settings program, go to System and then Storage.
-You’ll see the SD card you inserted in the list of storage drives.
+Step 2: Now, in the Settings program, go to System and then Storage.

-You have another option here – you can choose a drive to save new documents, photos, music or movies.
+Step 5: You have another option here – you can choose a drive to save new documents, photos, music, or movies.

-You have now set the SD card as a chosen location to install apps.
-Go to Windows Store and install the apps like how you would do normally.
-Windows will now install the apps on an SD Card or other chosen drive saving the space on your device’s internal drive.
-Now you can install all the apps which otherwise wouldn’t have been possible on the small storage devices – which includes cheaper Windows 10 laptops or tablets.
+You have now set the SD card or USB drive as a chosen location to install apps.
+Go to Windows Store and install the apps as you would normally do.
+Windows will now install the apps on an SD card or other chosen drive, saving the space on your device’s internal drive.

 What If The SD Card Is Removed?

-If you remove your SD card, memory card or other storage devices, the apps will not work.
-Even if click the tile to run the app, you’ll see nothing.
-If you want the apps to work normally again, just insert the SD card or plug in the storage device to your computer.
+If you remove your SD card or other storage devices, the apps will not work.
+Even if you click to run the app, you’ll see nothing.
+If you want the apps to work normally again, insert the SD card into your computer.
 Everything will work just fine.